-Interest and other revenue of \$9.9 for the Period is higher by \$4.6 than the comparable prior year period.
+Interest and other revenue of \$4.7 for the Period was higher by \$0.1 than the comparable prior year period.
 Interest and other revenue are comprised principally of interest on short-term investments, cash and cash equivalents, long-term receivables, and donation and sponsorship revenues at OPMC.
-The primary drivers of the increase in revenue in the Period compared to the comparable prior year period were higher interest rates on the Company's cash balances.

-OTHER
+OTHER ITEMS